 For some, meditation can be exceptionally difficult.
 Mindfulness skills can also be developed through other techniques that we tend to forget exist.

-Before becoming a Registered Psychotherapist, Alexandra began her professional career over 30 years ago as an RN in a Toronto teaching hospital, first on a thoracic surgery/step-down unit caring for patients living with cancer and other various, challenging conditions, and later in the operating room where she was a member of an internationally-recognized thoracic surgical team.
-After leaving the O.R. to raise her family, her interests gradually shifted and she began exploring pursuits related to the human psyche and how the mind works.
-This shift led to years of further study and clinical training.
-She now provides counselling and psychotherapy to adult clients over the age of 18, and is accountable to both the College of Registered Psychotherapists of Ontario, and the College of Nurses of Ontario.
-She is also a member of the OACCPP and the RNAO.
+Before becoming a Registered Psychotherapist, Alexandra began her professional career over 35 years ago as an RN at a Toronto teaching hospital, first on the thoracic surgery/step-down unit, and later in the operating room where she was a member of an internationally-recognized thoracic surgical team.
+Over time, her interests gradually shifted and she began exploring pursuits related to the human psyche and how the mind works.
+This shift led to many years of further study and clinical training.

-Alexandra’s unique professional background, along with her personal life experience have served to enhance her psychotherapeutic skills, affording her a greater understanding of the complex challenges her clients face.
-She puts an emphasis on creating a strong therapeutic alliance, and is deeply invested in the ongoing wellbeing of everyone under her care.
-Always up for a new challenge, she is currently developing a Mindfulness Skills program with an emphasis on methods other than meditation to facilitate mindful living within the context of personal values and committed action.
+Alexandra’s unique professional background, along with her personal life experience has served to enhance her psychotherapeutic skills, affording her a greater understanding of the complex challenges her clients face.
+She puts an emphasis on creating a strong therapeutic alliance and is deeply invested in the ongoing well-being of everyone under her care.

 Alexandra’s capacity for steadfast persistence is legendary.
 As hopeless as things may look, she will always find the silver lining that completely shifts perspective towards a solution.

 Subscribe to our free newsletter with stimulating and life-changing information on mental resilience and all matters of the mind.

 Twitter feed is not available at the moment.